top of page

 Behavioral Insomnia of Childhood

-This form of chronic Insomnia and usually presents in two forms: sleep association type and limit setting.
-Children may have difficulty staying in bed and having curtain calls or may not fall asleep without consistent parental presence.
-Once asleep children often return to parent’s bedroom multiple times.
+This is a form of chronic Insomnia and usually presents in two forms: sleep association type and limit setting type.
+Children may have difficulty staying in bed and having "curtain calls" or may not fall asleep without consistent parental presence.
+Once asleep, children often reawaken and return to the parent’s bedroom multiple times.

 Breathing-Related Sleep disorders / Apnea